VitoChan01/Land_centric_process_monitoring/README.md

 # Seed_to_harvest_process_monitoring
 **Seed-to-Harvest Process Monitoring using Remote Sensing**

-Agricultural processes exhibit unique levels of complexity and risk.
-This makes the monitoring of seed-to-harvest processes an important management task of farmers as well as their business partners such as financial institutions.
-Agricultural processes are difficult to monitoring due to a diversity of environmental factors that can hit a field at any time and the fuzziness of the actual state of the crop.
-Therefore, recent techniques of process mining cannot be readily applied.
+Cultivation processes can only be captured indirectly through information systems.
+Therefore, real-time monitoring of them is an open and complex challenge.
-In this paper, we address the unique challenges of agricultural processes.
-More specifically, we introduce a novel technique for monitoring seed-to-harvest processes by help of satellite sensors.
-We provide a proof-of-concept implementation and evaluate it in a case study on publicly available farm data from the United States.
-The evaluation demonstrates the viability of process mining as a technique for automatic monitoring of seed-to-harvest processes.
+In this paper, we address the unique challenges of cultivation processes.
+More specifically, we introduce a novel technique to generate event logs of seed-to-harvest processes with the help of satellite data.
+We evaluate our approach using publicly available data from the United States.
+The evaluation demonstrates the viability of process mining as a technique for automatic monitoring of cultivation processes.

 **Framework**
 In this study we have developed a framework for monitoring agricultural business process through satellite.
 ![framework](Figure/framework_overview.png)
-For evaluation, we have conducted a case study for 148 farm patches in Idaho, United States.
-This case study studied 15 years of farming between 2007 and 2022.
+We have implemented our framework to investigate 15 years of agricultural activity from 2008 to 2022 on farm patches in Idaho, North Dakota, and Colorado, United States.

 This repository contains the implementation of "Seed-to-Harvest Process Monitoring using Remote Sensing".
-The paper was submitted to BPM 2024.
+The paper was submitted to ICPM 2024.

 ## Dependencies
 * Python 3.11+